souvikotaku/product-compare/README.md

 ### Persistence
 - The comparison list persists across page refreshes thanks to local storage.
 Add products, refresh the page, and they will remain in the comparison list.

+## Usage

+- React

+- Material-UI (MUI) for components

+- React Toastify for notifications